arunkhan/openstack-fuel-virtualbox-packet/README.md

 You'll want to deploy a 'Type 1' server.
 Pick whichever region you'd like (New Jersey or California).

 https://help.packet.net/quick-start/deploy-a-server

+After creating a project make sure to use the following settings for deploying the server

+Hostname: <your hostname>
+Project:  <project name>
+Config:  Type I
+OS:  CentOS 7

 If you are connecting from a Windows machine, you can use these instructions on how to generate SSH keys.